 Summer is in full swing and people are flocking to the seaside to swim, and dive, and have fun.
 And some are still not sure what kind of diving watch should they choose before going underwater.
 In this small overview we at WorldWatchReview.com try to find an ideal ‘real’ diving tool for our readers covering both the “affordable” and “premium” categories of mechanical divers.

-With this new Casio G-Shock Frogman GWF 1000-1 model, the iconic Frogman -the model that was created specifically for scuba diving- has received a major facelift.
+With this Casio G-Shock Frogman GWF 1000-1, the iconic Frogman -the model that was created specifically for scuba diving- has received a major facelift.
 Of course, being a member of the G-Shock family, the update wasn’t limited to just looks like it is almost always the case with dressier Submariners and hundreds of wannabes.
 The main change is hidden behind the timekeeper’s resin-clad outer shell.

-The Japanese watchmaking brand has started selling its new Orient Sporty-Automatic Open Engine Sports CDB02004B with a popular “open heart” dial cutout that gives you a birds-eye view of the engine that makes it tick.
+Orient has started selling its new Sporty-Automatic Open Engine Sports CDB02004B with a popular “open-heart” dial cutout that gives you a birds-eye view of the engine that makes it tick.